 CLINIC DAY!
 Since the intended parents agreed to have their frozen embryos sent to the IVF Clinic in Iowa I wouldn't have to travel to New Jersey (where they live).
 The clinic is almost in Des Moines so it was a little over 3 hours away from one way for me to drive and because of COVID, no one was allowed to come with me.
 Now that we all agreed this would be a good fit, we needed to start working on a contract to not only protect everyone legally but to get everything in writing.
 I reached out to my previous attorney and she was willing to help me again.
 The contract is an important part of this process.
 The contract guides the entire surrogacy journey, clearly outlining each party's rights, roles, and responsibilities before, during, and after the pregnancy.
 We finished up the contract at the beginning of January and then the parents needed to get their embryos to Iowa.
 Because of the snow and bad weather in the Midwest, this was delayed a couple of times but by the end of February, they had arrived Since I have already completed a surrogacy journey and trust the agency, I wanted to work with the same agency for my second one - The Surrogacy Experience.

 I reached out to Tina, the Managing Principal, and told her after several years and chats with my previous intended mother, I knew I was ready to help another couple with their family.
 We got down to business right away and I collected my medical records and filled out all the required paperwork/applications.
 There is a background check, a drug screening, and a phone call with a psychologist.
 Next, I was able to create a new profile that the intended parents would receive.
 In this you can add photos of yourself and your family, along with a bio describing your personality, hobbies, interests, your community and what a typical week looks like for my family and I. Due to the fact that I had 2 failed embryo transfers and 1 cancelled cycle- some IVF Clinics did not want to accept me as their patient.
 In this case, we were able to find a clinic in IOWA that would accept me and then we would need to see if the intended parents would be willing to move their frozen embryos to Iowa.
 Tina already had a couple in mind and she presented me their profile.
 They were lovely, so we set up a Skype introduction call.
 Since I had such an amazing experience and a great relationship with my first couple, I was a little skeptical that anyone could be as wonderful as them, but I tried not to let that cloud my brain while on the call.
 The couple already has a child via gestational carrier, so they've been through this process already as well.
 We chatted awhile and when we got off our call, I felt confident that the mom and I would get along just fine, and we all agreed to match.
-We are all so excited for our adventure together!
-At the end of the year in 2014, I started researching surrogacy.
-I had seen a woman I know start a blog and share her experience and I knew after reading it that it was something my heart wanted.
-I simply typed into Google: What is surrogacy? and How do you become a surrogate?
+We are all so excited for our adventure together! |

 |